sorah/sorah.jp/source/packaging/debian/index.md

 deb https://cache.ruby-lang.org/~sorah/deb/ xenial main
 ```

-This is sorah's repo, note that NOT OFFICIALLY SUPPORTED by ruby core team.
+Note: this repository is NOT SUPPORTED by Ruby core team.
+Maintained by sorah.

 #### Packages